 Basmati rice

-Layering and garnish
+Layering and baking the biryani

 Notes